yuho-yuho/gitm_default/README.md

 ## HPC Environments & Dependencies:

-1. GITM runs on TACC machine.
+1. GITM runs on TACC machine (you can use different shells, e.g., bash, csh.
+I use bash myself).
 2. GITM needs MPI to work.
-3. Choose one editor: EMACS vs VIM
+3. Choose one editor: emacs vs vim
 4. Two ways to run GITM: bash job vs idev
-5. What is Makefile
+5. What is Makefile and how it works?

 ## Quick Start: